Patthecat249/test/README.md

 Change the Variables as you need!
 Login to the ICP-Master-Node and don't leave the Session (cause of temporary Shell-Variables)!

+## Requirements
+- ICP3.1.2 must be installed
+- CLIs must be installed and configured
+  - cloudctl
+  - kubectl
+  - helm
+- NFS-Server must be configured and accesible from all ICP-Nodes (Master, Proxy, Worker, ...)
+  - NFS-Client Software must be installed

 ## Preparation
 ### Create Installation/Download-Folder
 This folder is needed to place this installation-file.